substation-beta/ssb_book/src/4_specification.md

 `[border-v=2]`

-Border width of objects.
+Border width of geometry.

 #### join
 `[join=round]`

 Border and line join style.
 Can be ‘round’, ‘bevel’ or ‘miter’.

 #### cap
 `[cap=round]`

-Border and line join style.
+Border and line cap style.
 Can be ‘round’, 'butt' or ‘square’.

 ### Textures

 #### texture
 `[texture=RESOURCE_ID]`

-Texture on object.
+Texture on geometry.
 Texturing enabled by a valid RESOURCE_ID referencing an image.
 Disabled by an invalid value (like an empty value).

-// TODO: Do we still want to add the possibility of using the current frame as a texture?
+Can be set to `@` to use the current frame of the video as a texture.

 #### texfill
 `[texfill=0,0,1,0]`